Cray-HPE/docs-csm/operations/observability/Observability.md

 ### `systemd` services

-Command to check the status of pit-observability services which includes Grok-exporter, Prometheus and Grafana.
+Command to check the status of `pit-observability` services which includes grok-exporter, Prometheus, and Grafana.

 ```bash
 systemctl status grok-exporter.service